puppetlabs/puppetlabs-postgresql/README.md

 ####`python_package_name`
 This setting can be used to override the default postgresql Python package name.
 If not specified, the module will use whatever package name is the default for your OS distro.

+####`service_ensure`
+This setting can be used to override the default postgresql service ensure status.
+If not specified, the module will use `ensure` instead.

 ####`service_name`
 This setting can be used to override the default postgresql service name.
 If not specified, the module will use whatever service name is the default for your OS distro.